WMCharles/Funiture-Store-API/README.md

 }
 ```

-5. /login - A success (user object) or error message indicating whether the user was successfully logged in.
+5. `POST /login` - A success (user object) or error message indicating whether the user was successfully logged in.

 ```
 {